PhD, RN-BC, CCRN, CNE

 Dr. Bea Ade-Oshifogun, joined the Department of Nursing, Andrews University in November 2015.

-Dr. Ade-Oshifogun obtained a PhD in Nursing from the University of Chicago, Illinois.
+Dr. Ade-Oshifogun obtained a Ph.D. in Nursing from the University of Illinois, Chicago, Illinois.
 She completed a Master’s degree in Nursing Education and Critical Care from Governors State University, Illinois, an MS in Nutrition from University of Ibadan, Nigeria, and a BSN from the University of Ife, Nigeria.
-She has 38 years of clinical experience in all aspects of bedside nursing working in Africa, Europe and United States.
+She has 38 years of clinical experience in all aspects of bedside nursing working in Africa, Europe, and the United States.
 She is also a trained midwife.

 Dr. Ade-Oshifogun worked as a Joint Commission surveyor and presently conducts accreditation site visits for ACEN.
 She has authored four manuscripts and has presented her research findings including her doctoral dissertation titled ‘Functional performance in obese elderly people with chronic obstructive pulmonary disease’ at several international scientific conferences.

 Dr. Ade-Oshifogun presently holds certifications for critical care nursing (CCRN); nursing education (CNE) and nursing informatics (RN-BC).